Four of Diamonds: Yasmin Broom

+Yasmin Lauryn Broom (born 25 November 1998) was born in Stretford, England, and attended Flixton Girls' School before studying at Access to Music College in Manchester.
+During her early career, she performed at local events, including the Urmston Live Festival.
+Her musical influences include artists such as Cardi B and Jorja Smith.
+In 2020, performing under the stage name Yasmin Lauryn, featured on "D.B.A.", a track by Dutch rapper and professional footballer Memphis Depay.
+She also performs sets as a DJ.
+In 2025, Broom gained further public attention as a contestant on the twelfth series of Love Island.

 Lauren Rammell

 Lauren Rammell (born 18 June 1994) was born in Hersham, England.
 At the age of eleven, Rammell portrayed the role of Little Cosette in a West End production of Les Misérables.
 Before joining the group, Rammell attended the Italia Conti Academy, and worked as a dance teacher and at a supermarket.
 Her favourite artists include Beyoncé and Lewis Capaldi.